SimonScholz/simonscholz.github.io/content/tutorials/kotlin-coroutines/index.md

 ```

 Once the *kotlin-coroutines-tutorial* project is created you can open it in IntelliJ.
-Then open the Libary class and add a suspending main function:
+Then open the Library class and add a suspending main function:

 ```kotlin[Library.kt]
 package com.example